symbol/symbol-docs/source/api.rst

 * `BlockInfoDTO <https://github.com/nemtech/symbol-openapi/blob/main/spec/core/block/schemas/BlockInfoDTO.yml>`_

-**finalized block**

-The finalized block channel notifies for every subscribed client every time there is a new finalized block.
+**finalizedBlock**

+The ``finalizedBlock`` channel notifies subscribed clients every time a set of blocks is irrevocably added to the blockchain (finalized).
+Blocks are finalized in rounds (batches) and a single message is sent at the end of each round, containing the height of the highest block in the batch.

+Therefore, if you are waiting for a particular block to be finalized, you have to listen for a finalization message with greater or equal block height.

-The messages returned contain information about the finalized block.
+Each returned message contains information about a finalization round.

 *Request body*